 This is our step-by-step guide on how to dehydrate enchilada sauce.
 Dehydrating enchilada sauce is real easy to do.
 It also quickly hydrates if you follow our Dehydrator Chef methods.

-We’re going to dehydrate the easy-to-find canned enchilada sauce from your local grocer’s international food aisle.
-Look for brands without any added oils, we use the Pace brand for that reason.
-There might be other brands, but this is what we have.
+We’re going to dehydrate the easy-to-find canned enchilada sauce from our local grocer’s international food aisle.
+We are looking for brands without any added oils; we’ll use the Pace brand for that reason.
+There might be other brands, but this is what we can source.
+Optionally, we can make our own enchilada sauce and then dehydrate it.

 Feel free to swap this dehydrated enchilada sauce for any of your other camping recipes.
 It’s some seriously good stuff to take your meals up a notch or two.